layercak3/mfpbar-drag/README.md

   of the diamond).
 * The OSC margins are disabled while the bar is hidden and reduced to the height of the minimized bar when minimized.
+* The script message 'inhibit yes' can be used to prevent the bar from becoming visible, and 'inhibit no' undoes this.
+You could for example disable the bar while your image detection script detects an image.

 The original script can be found at https://codeberg.org/NRK/mpv-toolbox/src/branch/master/mfpbar and the original